 In a salary-based cost-share model, the cost-share per salary band can be expressed as a fixed percentage of pay or a fixed dollar amount; either of these variables can vary by salary band.
 The number of bands and the salary range of each band should reflect organic workforce groupings to minimize the frequency of salary band migration due to across-the-board wage increases.
-Employers with variable or hourly pay employees generally assign salary bands according to current base pay, regular rate of pay (for hourly employees) or prior year annualized pay.
+Employers with variable-hour or hourly pay employees generally assign salary bands according to current base pay, regular rate of pay (for hourly employees), or prior year annualized pay.

-Employers that implement salary-based cost-share models generally do so in order to benefit lower-income employees who are often heavily burdened by healthcare costs, including plan deductibles and co-insurance exposures, even if the premium cost-share does not exceed the affordability threshold.
+Employers that implement salary-based cost-share models generally do so in order to benefit lower-income employees who are often heavily burdened by healthcare costs, including service-related costs such as deductibles, copayments, and coinsurance even if the premium cost-share for plan participation does not exceed the affordability threshold.
 The adoption of these models varies by industry and according to employers' organizational culture and budgetary needs.
 Employers can adjust the number and salary ranges of the bands in a salary-based cost-share model to accommodate workforce changes over time; however, as with other cost-share model features, employers should avoid making changes during the plan year.
-Any mid-year plan changes to cost-share models can create significant challenges for affordability and nondiscrimination rules as well as basic employee communications.
-All of these topic are discussed in greater detail below.
+Any midyear changes to cost-share models can create significant challenges for affordability and nondiscrimination rules as well as basic employee communications.
+All of these topics are discussed in greater detail below.